gappeah/Dice-Roller/README.md

 ## Technologies Used

-* Python: Programming language for the application logic.
+* Python: A programming language for the application logic.
 * customtkinter: Library for creating visually appealing GUI elements.
 *  tkinter: Python's standard GUI library, used in conjunction with customtkinter.
 * random: Module for generating random numbers.